deep-stack/go-ethereum/statediff/README.md

 the full incremental history.

 ### Versioning
-Versioning for of statediffing geth follows the below format:

-`{Root Version}-statediff-{Statediff Version}`

-Where "root version" is the version of the tagged release from the core go-ethereum repository that our release is rebased on top of and "statediff version" is the version tracking the state of the statediffing service code.

-E.g. the version at the time of writing this is v1.10.3-statediff-0.0.23, v0.0.23 of the statediffing code rebased on top of the v1.10.3 core tag.
+Example: `v1.10.16-statediff-3.0.2`

+- The first section, `v1.10.16`, corresponds to the release of the root branch this version is rebased onto (e.g., [](https://github.com/ethereum/go-ethereum/releases/tag/v1.10.16)[https://github.com/ethereum/go-ethereum/releases/tag/v1.10.16](https://github.com/ethereum/go-ethereum/releases/tag/v1.10.16))
+- The second section, `3.0.2`, corresponds to the version of our statediffing code.
+The major version here (3) should always correspond with the major version of the `ipld-eth-db` schema version it works with (e.g., [](https://github.com/vulcanize/ipld-eth-db/releases/tag/v3.0.6)[https://github.com/vulcanize/ipld-eth-db/releases/tag/v3.0.6](https://github.com/vulcanize/ipld-eth-db/releases/tag/v3.0.6)); it is only bumped when we bump the major version of the schema.
+  - The major version of the schema is only bumped when a breaking change is made to the schema.
+  - The minor version is bumped when a new feature is added, or a fix is performed that breaks or updates the statediffing API or CLI in some way.
+  - The patch version is bumped whenever minor fixes/patches/features are done that don’t change/break API/CLI compatibility.
+- We are very strict about the first section and the major version of the statediffing code, but some discretion is required when deciding to bump minor versus patch version of the statediffing code.

 The statediff version is included in the `VersionMeta` in params/version.go

 ### Branches

 We maintain two official kinds of branches:

 Major Branch: `{Root Version}-statediff`